TWUOnline/ldrs591/_pages/Course-Timeline.md

 * Submit blog post and respond to peers post (Assignment 1)
 * Begin Clarifying Your Research Interest (Assignment 2)
-* Assignment 1 is due January 8th, by midnight

 ### Unit 2 - Sept.
 24-30